MaxMacDonald/Diff-SRG/README.md

 ```
 python -m cmmd.main /home/max/Results/dopplerVisualisationLOO/real_images_jpg /home/max/Results/dopplerVisualisationLOO/reconstructed_images_jpg
 ```
-To calculate classification accuracy first install the vi
+To calculate classification accuracy move train_vgg16_classifier_custom.py and train_vgg16_classifier_diffusion_custom.py into the folder you installed Midas then edit the data_path and real_data_path.
+Remember to change the subject for leave one out validation by changing the value on line 54/55.